-Aotea New Zealand British Given Flag of British Kings Red Cross, four 8 point St Patrick Municipal Corporation Act 1835; and British 1835 Constitution Flag; British Sovereign Trading Bank Flag Symbols; Legal Meaning British Crown Mason; Manukau Native Lease Land Ownership; Commercial Contract Legal Ownership; Legal Authority Jurisdiction Admiral Proctor Gregory Cook shall Serve Cindy Kiro and her New Zealand Crown Corporation Agents -Native Sovereign Landowners this Official Termination of their NZ Fraud Corrupted Private Corporation Lease Contract; Birth Certificate Government Bonds; Callup their Treasury Accounts-Bill Charge-Evict them
+Aotea New Zealand British Given Flag of British Kings Red Cross, four 8 point St Patrick Municipal Corporation Act 1835; and British 1835 Constitution Flag; British Sovereign Trading Bank Flag Symbols; Legal Meaning British Crown Mason; Manukau Native Lease Land Ownership; Commercial Contract Legal Ownership; Legal Authority Jurisdiction Admiral Proctor Gregory Cook must Serve Cindy Kiro and her New Zealand Crown Corporation Agents Native Sovereign Landowners this Official Termination of their NZ Fraud Corrupted Private Corporation Lease Contract; Birth Certificate Government Bonds; Callup their Treasury Accounts-Bill Charge-Evict them

-I will be mailing this 387 Page "Moai Crown Native Magistrate Kings Bench Court Bank" Native Land Lease Land Termination Notice under Kings Seals Moai Seal and 33 Degree Mason Compass Land Survey Title Transfer Seal to Paramount Chief Tira Waikato Whareherehere Manukau and King George IV 1823 Lease Land Contract put together over 50 years with Paramount Chief Mohi Te Maati Manukau IV 50 years as a Mason and his Grandfather John Rogan of Awaroa Native Magistrate Court Bank that is still in Mohi Te Maati Manukau IV Landowner Transfer to Rogan and the British Crown Ownership Head Lease Contract Name that I Succeeded to Paramount Chief Mohi Te Maati Manukau IV Commercial Contract Entitity that is Private and Locked up Solid and you have a Lower Rank Mason to take this British Crown Corporation Elite Enterprise Business on Legally will find it impposibe to challenge this Master of Masons Legal Ownership Title of many Countries Privy over the World this Mason Dynasty needs Trump US Military Protection Money Insurance Business Technology Economy
+I will e mailing the 256 Page "Moai Crown Native Magistrate Kings Bench Court Bank" Native Land Lease Land Termination Notice under Kings Seals Moai Seal and 33 Degree Mason Compass Land Survey Title Transfer Seal to Paramount Chief Tira Waikato Whareherehere Manukau and King George IV 1823 Lease Land Contract put together over 50 years with Paramount Chief Mohi Te Maati Manukau IV 50 years as a Mason and his Grandfather John Rogan of Awaroa Native Magistrate Court Bank that is still in Mohi Te Maati Manukau IV Landowner Transfer to Rogan and the British Crown Ownership Head Lease Contract Name that I Succeeded to Paramount Chief Mohi Te Maati Manukau IV Commercial Contract Entitity that is Private and Locked up Solid and you have a Lower Rank Mason to take this British Crown Corporation Elite Enterprise Business on Legally will find it impposibe to challenge this Master of Masons Legal Ownership Title of many Countries Privy over the World this Mason Dynasty needs Trump US Military Protection Money Insurance Business Technology Economy

-Plan for Gregory Cook Proctor Admiral and his Homeguard Global Organization to Serve the Liquidation Bill and Native Land Lease Termination of New Zealand Crown Private Corporate Company "Sovereign Crown of New Zealand" Parliament and Replace them with Chinese Humanoid Robots A-I Expert now Chinese Busuiness Training we Contract the Work to run New Zealand with Robots and A-I Technicians and 4 Executives to run the Moai Crown King William IV Trust (Masons Law of England Jurisdiction Gregoey Cook we have no time to waste and I am trying to get our Mortgage Lien over Eddie Mitchell Director for "Mitchell Family Trust" USD \$17 Million Trillion Money Laundered Property over Australia Forfeited back to my NZ Company "Na Atua E Wa Aotea Limited"for the Shareholders of New Zealand and Pacific Islands World in 257 Native Sovereign Countries Communities that the Free Masons Commercial Contract Laws State Clearly that the Commercial Ventures are to Improve Business for the Community and not for any individual Free Mason or his Business Partners Benefit like Eddie Mitchell has to prove who put the Business Plan and Traditional History together for that much money he spent on himself and his Irish Maori Family in Hamilton and Australia; so I shall Seize all his "Mitchell Family Trust" Estate AU, NZ World Investment Assets as a consequence of defrauding Mason Laws and TM Contract Laws.
-Zoom Meeting held on Waitangi Day 3 Feb 2025 Land Lease Termation & Eviction Callup Account Notice
+Plan for Gregory Cook Proctor Admiral and his Homeguard Global Organization to Serve the Liquidation Bill and Native Land Lease Termination of New Zealand Crown Private Corporate Company "Sovereign Crown of New Zealand" Parliament and Replace them with Chinese Kai Lee Ex Google A-I Expert now his own Busuiness Training we Contract the Work to run New Zealand with Robots and A-I Technicians and 13 Executives to run the Moai Crown King William IV Trust (Masons Law of England Jurisdiction Gregoey Cook we have no time to waste and I am trying to get our Mortgage Lien over Eddie Mitchell Director for the "Mitchell Family Trust" USD \$17 Trillion Money Laundered Property Developments over Australia Forfeited back to my New Zealand Company "Na Atua E Wa Aotea Limited"for the Shareholders of New Zealand and Pacific Islands World in 257 Native Sovereign Countries Communities that the Free Masons Commercial Contract Laws State Clearly that the Commercial Ventures are to Improve Business for the Community and not for any individual Free Mason or his Business Partners Benefit like Eddie Mitchell has to prove who put the Business Plan and Traditional History together for that much money he spent on himself and his Irish Maori Family in Hamilton and Australia; so I shall Seize all his "Mitchell Family Trust" Estate AU, NZ World Investment Assets as a consequence of defrauding Mason Laws and TM Contract Laws.
+We have a Zoom Meeting before Waitangi Day 3 February 2025 and put the Land Lease Termation Eviction together.